Benno-K/PublicScripts/README.md

 Intended to run daily.
 Don't
 run before 08:45 CET, the cartoon isn't available much earlier, otherwise you get yesterdays cartoon.

+### Usage
-> Usage: /usr/local/bin/nonsequitur [-M] [-d YYYY/MM/DD ]
+/usr/local/bin/nonsequitur [-M] [-d YYYY/MM/DD ]

->-M  do not send mail
+-M  do not send mail

->-d  specify a specific date to download
+-d  specify a specific date to download

->-o  once a day (no download, if called repeatedly and file exists)
+-o  once a day (no download, if called repeatedly and file exists)